 The rest, I put them in a sealed bag and place them in the freezer for about three months.

-Stockholm, where I live, is definitely not one of those warm places.
+Stockholm, where I reside, is definitely NOT a warm place.

-IDEAS ON HOW TO USE HOMEMADE BREADCRUMBS –
+FOR IDEAS ON HOW TO USE HOMEMADE BREADCRUMBS, CHECK OUT THESE POSTS:

 - Neapolitan Eggplant Meatballs (Polpette di Melanzane)